Creating compassionate safe places for those struggling with addictions and life-controlling issues to explore and find freedom in Christ.

 Not looking for victory, but seeking to obey God’s command out of the love he had given to me for Him.
 Not deliverance, not victory, but obedience.
 This is why my wife and I have devoted our lives to coming alongside others, who struggle with addiction/habitual life controlling issues.
 We long for others to experience and know the Christ of freedom, who has been so gracious to us

-My freedom journey began in 2003 when Christ Jesus became very real and alive to me.
+My freedom journey began in 2003, in the UK, when Christ Jesus became very real and alive to me.
 He broke through into a life of depression and various life-controlling mechanisms that I had lived with since early teenager and I began the journey of handing my life over to Him.
 First, I had to recognise that there really was a problem and this often comes through painful breaking moments.
 In my mid-twenties I chose to walk into a very unwise relationship and in my pride set a chain of events into progress that led to getting married and separated in the course of less than a year.
 I discovered that this journey was far more lonely, painful and isolated than any years that I had lived as a single.
 God never let me go!
 I the middle of all of this I had an opportunity to go to California to visit my sister and I began working with two very special missionaries in the gang-ridden area of Los Angeles.

 Up to this point I had lived here in the UK.
 So my missionary life began.
 I wish I could say that life journeyed in a steady upward curve towards Christ, making perfect choices and living a blameless life.
 However, it was a little more bumpy than that.
 Christ has broken the power of sin in my life, I just had to learn to walk there in every area, even my thought life.
 Easier said than done as now begins a deeper walk of surrender, and letting go of more of the dark stubborn areas of my heart.
 Even eating, and sexual fantasy, Lord?
 Surely these don’t hurt anyone?